sahu1234/DataScience_Hospitalisation-Costs-Analysis/README.md

 Smoking and heart issues are independent.
 5. Correlation Analysis
 Correlation Matrix: Use a heatmap to visualize the correlation between predictors.

-Week 2: Machine Learning and SQL Tasks
+# 2: Machine Learning and SQL Tasks

 1. Regression Model Development
 Develop Models:
 Linear Regression or Ridge Regression with k-fold cross-validation.